How to Make Gnocchi

 What is Gnocchi?
 What is Potato Gnocchi?

-Gnocchi is an Italian pasta, the most common of which is classic potato gnocchi (Gnocchi di patate).
+Gnocchi (pronounced NYOW-kee) are an Italian pasta, the most common of which is classic potato gnocchi (Gnocchi di patate).
 They are made of cooked mashed potatoes, flour and eggs.
 Some gnocchi recipes add ricotta to the dough.
+"Gnocchi" is the plural for "gnoccho," (which you rarely hear, perhaps because who can eat just one?).

 What is the Best Sauce for Gnocchi?